17 May

 Conclusion

 As you can see, the changes in the Bank of England’s base rate will have a direct impact on HMRC interest rates for late payments and repayments.
-It is important to keep up to date with these changes to ensure that you are not charged more than you should be.
+It is essential to stay up to date with these changes to ensure you are not charged more than you should be.
 You can find more information on the HMRC website or contact us to speak to one of our advisors.